taneishi/CheXNet_openvino/README.md

 ## Comparsion

 We followed the training strategy described in the official paper, and a ten crop method is adopted both in validation and test.
-Compared with the original CheXNet, the per-class AUROC of our reproduced model is almost the same.
-We have also proposed a slightly-improved model which achieves a mean AUROC of 0.847 (v.s.
+Compared with the original CheXNet, the per-class ROC-AUC of our reproduced model is almost the same.
+We have also proposed a slightly-improved model which achieves a mean ROC-AUC of 0.847 (v.s.
 0.841 of the original CheXNet).

 |     Pathology      | [Wang et al.](https://arxiv.org/abs/1705.02315) | [Yao et al.](https://arxiv.org/abs/1710.10501) | [CheXNet](https://arxiv.org/abs/1711.05225) | CheXNet | Improved Model |
 | :----------------: | :-----: | :-----: | :------: | :------: | :------: |